1969 Kansas City Chiefs season: AFL Championship Game: at Oakland Raiders

+Super Bowl IV: vs. (NFL) Minnesota Vikings

 The fourth annual AFL-NFL Championship Game, now officially known as the "Super Bowl", was played on January 11, 1970, at Tulane Stadium in New Orleans, Louisiana.
 The AFL champion Kansas City Chiefs defeated the NFL champion Minnesota Vikings, 23–7.

 Even though the Vikings were 13-point favorites coming into the game, the Chiefs defense dominated the game by limiting the Minnesota offense to only 67 rushing yards, forcing 3 interceptions, and recovering 2 fumbles.
 The victory by the AFL evened the Super Bowl series with the NFL at two games apiece.

 Kansas City's Len Dawson became the fourth consecutive winning quarterback to be named Super Bowl MVP.
 He completed 12 of 17 passes for 142 yards and one touchdown, with 1 interception.
 Dawson also recorded 3 rushing attempts for 11 yards.

 The Vikings began the game by taking the opening kickoff and marching from their own 20-yard line to the Kansas City 39-yard line, but were forced to punt.
 The Chiefs then drove 42 yards in 8 plays to score on kicker Jan Stenerud's Super Bowl record 48-yard field goal.
 (According to Dawson, the Vikings were shocked that the Chiefs would attempt a 48-yard field goal.
 "Stenerud was a major factor", he said.)
 Minnesota then managed to reach midfield on their next drive, but were forced to punt again.